 7- Running helps clear the head.
 This may be more anecdotal that scientific, but when I’m stressed, have a lot on my mind, or am deliberating over a problem, I like to lace up and hit the road.
 It provides uninterrupted ‘me’ time when I can turn inward and either focus on the problem at hand, or simply clear my head and not think at all.
 Many times, when struggling to find the answer to a complex problem or issue, I take a run break and choose to focus on something completely different (the beautiful scenery, or a particular podcast or playlist, or simply meditate with no distractions) and upon returning my mind is ready to tackle the problem, and I find the solution much quicker.

 8- Running is the a great way to commute.
-DC is the home arguably the greatest amount of multitaskers in the country.
+DC is the home arguably the greatest number of multitaskers in the country.
 And it is the undisputed home of the worst commute in America, according to the US Department of Transportation.
 So, some help alleviate the stress of the morning commute by running to work.
 With a little planning, commuters can both get in their exercise for the day as well as taking a chunk out of their commute time.
-And while many argue their commute is too long to run, many take a bus, metro, or carpool only part way to work then run the rest of the way (which is usually the most traffic-laden) to the office.
+While many consider their commute is too long to run, consider taking the bus, Uber, metro, or carpool only part way to work then run the rest of the way (which is usually the most traffic-laden) to the office.

 9- Running is a great social outlet.
 In a big city, running groups are a dime a dozen.
-Whether they are large training groups organized by the local running store, or small informal groups of a few friends motivating each other to make fitness a priority, running can be a great way to be social with a purpose.
+Whether they are large training groups organized by the local running store, or small informal groups of a few fitness-minded friends, running can be a great way to be social with a purpose.
 While running is many times a solitary endeavor, having a group or friend to keep you accountable can help ensure you meet your goals, whether that’s to finish a marathon, or simply get out and move a few days a week.

 If that doesn’t at least get you THINKING about those Nikes in the closet, I don’t know what will!
 Give it a shot- take a few laps around the block and see how you feel.
 If nothing else, you’ll have got your heart rate up and taken a few steps closer to a happier, healthier you!